Sznapsollo/PrivThing/README.md

 - under **<a href="https://cultrides.com/test/Github/PrivMatter/" target="_blank">UI Demo address</a>** you can have a peek at user interface of PrivMatter.
 It is deployed on shared host so functionalities regarding saving updates to existing notes will return error as it is disabled.

+There are also examples of encrypted files.
+Password to these files is in their name (last part).

 ### What it does

 #### Without server